 2. Hang a Pegboard for Tool Storage

+Looking to take on a shed organization DIY?
 Learn how to build a pegboard for your tools here!

 3. Add Open Shelving

-When you’re left with limited space in a storage shed, it’s important to figure out how to make the most out every inch.
-By modifying your walls with shelves, you can utilize more space to free up your floor and make your shed appear more spacious than it is.
+When you’re left with limited space in a storage shed, it’s important to figure out how to make the most out of every inch.
+By modifying your shed’s walls with shelves, you can utilize more space to free up your floor and make your shed appear more spacious than it is.

+Want to DIY shelves for your storage shed?
 To build sturdy shelves, cut plywood to fit the surface area.
 To store more items, make the shelves deeper or construct shelves from floor to ceiling.

 4. Use Hanging Jar Organizers